softwarecrafters/awesome-software-crafting/README.md

 Clarke explains what bottlenecks are in your day-to-day live and how to deal with it using examples from different domains (not only the classic manufacturing or IT, also for instance accounting).
 The reader gets introduced to the [*Five Focusing Steps*](https://www.tocinstitute.org/five-focusing-steps.html) in a more accessible way than the original version.

 If you want to read one book on ToC, I would suggest this one.

+### 📖 (Measuring Continuous Delivery: The what, why, and how of measuring Continuous Delivery)[https://www.goodreads.com/book/show/35508935-measuring-continuous-delivery] by Steve Smith

+TODO: Add synopsis here

+Yet another book about [*Theory Of Constraints (ToC)*](https://en.wikipedia.org/wiki/Theory_of_constraints), this time applied to the technology value stream aka your Continuous Delivery pipeline.

 ## 🤗 Team Culture & Collaboration